-The evening wore away and the camp-fires were burning feebly, when, at midnight or past, scouts came in hot haste to the general's tent to inform him that the woods between South Bay and Fort Edward were swarming with several hundred more.
+The evening wore away and the camp-fires were burning feebly, when, at midnight or past, scouts came in hot haste to the general's tent to inform him that the woods between South Bay and Fort Edward were swarming with French and Indian warriors.
+Johnson immediately sent swift couriers first to Fort Edward, and then to New England and to the authorities of his own province, with information of his peril and a call for help.
+Massachusetts was the first to respond, by raising, in addition to her troops already in the field, several hundred more.
 But before they could reach the scene of danger all danger was past.

-A FATAL AMBUSH.119French andIndian warriors.
-Johnson immediately sent swift couriers first to Fort Edward, and then to NewEngland and to the authorities of his own province, with information of his peril and a call for help.Massachusetts was the first to respond, by raising, in addition to her troops already in the field,